singhshivam/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Ruby
+  - Rails
   - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - HTML & CSS
   - React
-  - Vue
-  - Node.js
-  - Express
-  - NativeScript
+  - MySql
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm Shivam.
+I am currently pursuing MS in Computer Science at the [Stony Brook University](https://www.cs.stonybrook.edu/), NY.
+Before attending Stony Brook University I was a senior software engineer at [BlogVault](https://blogvault.net), a website backup & security company.
+I joined BlogVault as the first employee and played a vital role in building and scaling the company.

 Here are a few technologies I've been working with recently: